It's not OK to laugh at someone who stammers

 Let’s keep fighting for stammers to be accepted and continue talking about our stammers.
 Please remember, it’s OK to stammer.

-If you'd like to share your story, tell us how you're getting on, vent about an experience or give us your opinions, click here to find out how.
+If you'd like to share your story, tell us how you're getting on, vent about an experience or give us your opinions, see Submit Something For The Site.